vevaan-verma/Hour-Zero/README.md

 _**Everyone will die.**_ *But first, you have to get into shenanigans.*

 The world is on the verge of complete collapse.
-The nuclear appocalypse is here, and doomsday has been spelled out for the city of Los Montreales.
+The nuclear apocalypse is here, and doomsday has been spelled out for the city of Los Montreales.
 As a citizen of the town, the owner of a nuclear bunker, and a hat-collecting good samaritan at heart, you have put it upon yourself to provide a safe haven for as many of your neighbors as possible.
 Bonus, you get to see their cool hats.
-However, the people here are... pecuilar.
+However, the people here are... peculiar.
 To earn their trust and assure them you aren't a kidnapper is no reasonable task.
 Also, your bunker is kind of rickety.

 Maintain your bunker, scavenge for resources, and get into strange situations to befriend and save the people of the city before Hour Zero.